 Up until 2013 so much of the renovation of our home had been limited to the interior of the house.
-That's not to say that we didn't have big plans for the exterior of the house but we didn't have to look at the exterior as much as we had to look at the interior so it had to wait.
+The pandemic changed all that.
+That's not to say that we didn't have big plans for the exterior of the house before then but we didn't have to look at the exterior as much as we had to look at the interior so it had to wait.
 Sadly our neighbors were the ones who had to suffer!

 The house is an a-symetrical shingle style Queen Anne colonial revival with a large front porch made of old-growth douglas fir and a field stone basement with no bulk-head access.
 The windows are all single pane, single light sashes with working sash weights and 70s-80s era aluminum storm windows (wish we had the original wood ones).
 A lot of the details are in the attic windows where there's a Paladian style window in the front dormer and an eyebrow window facing the lake (one of about 10 houses in the city so equipped).
 There is also a pair of Exigent Brackets facing front, newly restored.